Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 # [TBD] 2.1 – Changing Spaces; Making Places

 ## What's in a place?

-**Key idea:**

-1.a.
+> 1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.

 **Content:**